NinjaArmy/grpc-project/README.md

 npm i
 ```

-Start the server with:
+Start the server in the server directory with:

 ```
 node server
 ```

-Start the client with:
+Start the client in the client directory with:

 ```
 node client